WeMakeMachines/pi-minion/README.md

 # pinion.weather 😈⛅

 - a small weather microservice
+- can be configured for static or mobile systems

 ## Features

 - Uses OpenWeatherMap API v2.5
 - Keeps a local cache of the response data
 - Allows mixing of units as metric / imperial for speed and temperature
+- Can be configured for a static location

 ## Operation